 What is an outdoor colored ice bin?

 When my oldest was a toddler, I started setting up Future Me (Susie) for success by adding one little thing to my freezer: colored ice cubes.
 I’d make them, freeze them, and know that someday I’d need them…

-RELATED: Looking for more fun and easy outdoor activities for kids?
+RELATED: Looking for more fun and easy summer activities for kids?
 Try this list!

-As per usual, I had grabbed my ice cube tray weeks before and filled them with colored ice cubes (I’ll get to all the directions in just a hot second).
+As per usual, I had grabbed my ice cube tray weeks ago and filled them with colored ice cubes (I’ll get to all the directions in just a hot second).

 Things weren’t smooth sailing to quiet time this day and my son (4) needed a little something extra.
 That’s when I remembered that Past Susie had frozen colored ice for Future Susie – and I just love when those two get along.

-I quickly made this outdoor colored ice bin for my preschoolers – and the morning was saved.
+I quickly made this outdoor colored ice bin for my preschooler – and the morning was saved.